CALL NOW

 Generally, these trailers are made of aluminum, carbon steel, or stainless steel.
 Depending on the type of cargo they’re carrying, these cylindrical chambers can also be refrigerated, pressurized, or insulated.

-Dangerous Cargo A Tanker Truck May Be Hauling
+Dangerous Cargo a Tanker Truck May Be Hauling

 Tanker trucks have all of these specifications for a reason: They are commonly used to transport hazardous materials.